Behind Closed Doors poster

 Overview

 Mental health struggles are often invisible precisely because they happen behind closed doors — in private rooms, in private minds, in the parts of ourselves we don't show others.
-When Actors Circle Berlin commissioned the key visual for their theatre show of the same name, that tension between visibility and concealment became the entire design brief.
+I designed the key visual for Actors Circle Berlin's theatre show of the same name, and that tension between visibility and concealment became the entire design brief.

 Behind Closed Doors is a show composed of three short plays, each exploring a different facet of mental health: a troubled relationship with a dying mother, a woman's relationship with her own body, and a public figure hiding an alcohol addiction.
 My task was to create a single visual that could hold all three stories — intimate, a little unsettling, and clear enough to work as event communication across print and digital.